The Silence (The Twilight Zone): Plot

-Tennyson is offended but agrees, needing the money to pay the debts incurred by his wife's exorbitant spending.
-He proposes that Taylor put a check on deposit in his name, but the club members reject this request as Taylor has a strong standing of honor and credit.
-"My [Tennyson's] courage against your [Taylor's] credit" is accepted by both, and the challenge begins at 10:00 the following night.
+An offended Tennyson agrees, needing the money to pay the debts incurred by his wife's exorbitant spending.
+He proposes that Taylor put a check on deposit in his name, but the club members reject this request as Taylor has a strong standing of honor and credit. "[Tennyson's] courage against [Taylor's] credit" is accepted by both and the challenge begins the following night.

 Taylor initially expects to win within a few weeks, but Tennyson surprises him by remaining silent for nine months.
-Taylor gets nervous and offers Tennyson first $5,000 and then $6,000 to call off the bet.
-He begins suggesting that Tennyson's wife is planning to leave him for another man.
+Taylor gets nervous and offers to pay Tennyson to call off the bet, starting with $1,000 before escalating to $6,000.
+When these fail, he suggests that Tennyson's wife is planning to leave him for another man.
 She has never responded to any of Tennyson's several written requests for a visit, giving weight to Taylor's insinuations.
-Tennyson seems gripped by despair at the thought of losing his wife, but nonetheless refuses to call off the bet.
+Anguished, Tennyson nonetheless refuses to call off the bet.

 On the last evening of the year, club member Alfred tells Taylor his behavior over the past months, particularly using Tennyson's wife as a threat, has severely damaged the club's esteem for him.
 As the clock chimes to officially signal that the one year has passed, Tennyson emerges to the congratulations of his fellow club members before he approaches Taylor and silently puts his hand out for the money.
 The embarrassed Taylor admits that he had lost his fortune several years earlier.
 He praises Tennyson's resolve and character and then announces his decision to resign from the club.

-The distraught Tennyson scribbles furiously on a sheet of paper, perplexing the other men who wonder why he does not speak aloud.
+The distraught Tennyson scribbles furiously on a sheet of paper, perplexing the other men, who wonder why he does not speak.
 Taylor reads the note aloud: "I knew I would not be able to keep my part of the bargain, so one year ago I had the nerves to my vocal cords severed."
-Tennyson displays the scar on his throat from the operation, which he has concealed for the past twelve months under scarves and turtlenecks.
+Tennyson displays the scar on his throat from the operation, which he has concealed for the past year under scarves and turtlenecks.